UCAS-GYX/YouTube-GDD/README.md

 **Table Note:** Frames captured from the same video may be assigned into two adjacent folds, causing the video to be repeatedly counted.

 ## Construct YouTube-GDD from Source Videos
-**[Update 18th April 2021]** We thank [a2515919](https://github.com/a2515919) who is also working on the dataset and willing to share the pre-processed images: [Google Drive Link](https://drive.google.com/file/d/1TH6kSx7WoFRrUPbxcDGYBrFrYUI1ReWa/view).
+**[Update 18th April]** We thank [a2515919](https://github.com/a2515919) who is also working on the dataset and willing to share the pre-processed images: [Google Drive Link](https://drive.google.com/file/d/1TH6kSx7WoFRrUPbxcDGYBrFrYUI1ReWa/view).

 Here, three scripts are provided for constructing YouTube-GDD from source videos step by step.